Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Vortex Free Energy in the dipolar XY model

-Focusing our attention on the regime $T\approx T_{c}$, we have, typically, that the VAP size $R\gg1$.
-For these VAPs, large compared to a microscopic (e.g. coherence length) scale, using that $\nabla\cdot\bm{s}\sim1/R$ and hence $G_{0}\sim\log R$, $G_{dd}\sim R$.
-Therefore, the energy of a VAP with $R\gg 1$ increases linear with their size, and vortex and antivortex attract each other with a constant force \cite{Feigelman1979,MaierSchwabl,MaierSchwablCondensed}, in sharp distinction to contact interactions, where the force decreases linearly as the VAP size increases.
-We then restate the total free energy of the system in the form ($i,j=1\ldots 2N$, where $N$ is the number of VAPs) \cite{MaierSchwabl,MaierSchwablCondensed}
+We first undertake a qualitative consideration of the scaling behavior of the contributions to the hydrodynamic free energy functional of the planar dipolar XY model for a single vortex-antivoftex pair.
+Note that as in superfluids (see \cite{LLSP}, for example), the en- ergy $G_0$ increases approximately proportional to $Q^2$.
+Therefore the existence of vortices with $|Q|$ > 1 at low tem- peratures is energetically disfavored.
+Focusing our attention on the regime $T\approx T_{c}$, we have, typically, that the vortex-antivortex pair size $R\gg1$.
+For these vortex-antivortex pairs, using that $\nabla\cdot\bm{s}\sim1/R$ and hence $G_{0}\sim\log R$, $G_{dd}\sim R$.
+Therefore, the energy of a vortex-antivortex pair with $R\gg1$ increases linearly with their size, and vortex and antivortex attract each other with a constant force \cite{Feigelman1979,MaierSchwabl}, in sharp distinction to contact interactions, where the force decreases as the inverse of the vortex-antivortex pair size.